salahnomad/salahnomad.github.io/content/glossary/zellige-blueprint/index.md

 ---
 title: "The Zellige Blueprint: A System for Soulful Productivity"
-description: "The Zellige Blueprint is a productivity and life-organization system inspired by the precision, patience, and harmony of ancient Moroccan zellige mosaic artisans."
+description: "Tired of the tyranny of the to-do list?
+The Zellige Blueprint is a productivity system inspired by the harmony of Moroccan artisans, designed to compose a life, not just manage tasks."
 date: 2025-10-01
 schema_type: "DefinedTerm"
 breadcrumb: ["Glossary", "Productivity Systems"]